Toras Avigdor Junior

 Shira knew what happened next, but her heart was still racing as Morah Temima finished the story.

 “So the rest of Klal Yisroel moved back, far away from these Reshaim who made a huge machlokes with Hashem’s people.
 And then – the ground opened up WIDE, like a mouth!
-And swallowed Korach, Doson, Aviram, the 250 men, and all of their tents and belongings!
+And swallowed Korach, Doson, Aviram, and all of their tents and belongings!
 FWOOP!
 Down into the earth they went, all the way to Gihennom!
 And the Gemara even tells us that to this day they are still in Gihennom singing the lesson they learned, ‘Moshe emes v’soraso emes’!”

 After the bell rang, Shira and her friend Goldie walked home from school, still thinking about how scary the story of Korach was.
 “You know,” said Shira, “I never want to be involved in a machlokes – look how terrible it is!”

 “I know,” agreed Goldie with a nod.
 “That was such a terrible punishment that they got.
 The earth became a mouth that swallowed them!
 I wonder, did it have lips?
 Teeth?”